SpikeGR-YT/SpikeGR-App-Store/README.md

 ## How to Update the SpikeGR App Store to the latest version?

 Simply launch the App Store and there will be a popup saying that an update is available.

+## Which apps are available?

+As of 16/5/2023 the SpikeGR App Store supports:

+ - One Click Battery Saver
+ - Windows Free Activator
+ - WiFi Password Viewer

+We recently added the "Network Optimizer" into the App Store but it's not supported yet.

+## Are all apps up-to-date?
+Whenever there is an update for an app, the SpikeGR App Store also gets updated within 1-5 days to ensure everything is up-to-date.

 ## Things to note: